flenniken/statictea/docs/messages.md

-    "The comparison operator’s right value must be the same type as the left value.", ## wCompareOperatorSame "When mixing \'and\'s and \'or\'s you need to specify the precedence with parentheses.", ## wNeedPrecedence "No matching end right parentheses.", ## wNoMatchingParen "You cannot assign to the functions dictionary."]
+    "The comparison operator’s right value must be the same type as the left value.", ## wCompareOperatorSame "When mixing \'and\'s and \'or\'s you need to specify the precedence with parentheses.", ## wNeedPrecedence "No matching end right parentheses.", ## wNoMatchingParen "You cannot assign to the functions dictionary.", ## wReadOnlyFunctions "The variable wasn\'t found in the l or f dictionaries."]
 ```